GatoNekoCat/Resume2019/README.md

 # Resume2019
-A resume page to display my skills and engage with potential employers.
+A resume page to present my education, experience and skills as well as engage with potential employers.